Trusted WordPress tutorials, when you need them most.

 Can I change the size of the thumbnails?

-Absolutely!
+Absolutely.
 In the first code snippet, look for the lines containing [ 100, 100 ].
-These numbers represent the width and height in pixels.
-Just swap them out for the dimensions that work best with your theme’s design.
+These numbers represent the width and height in pixels; keep in mind that WordPress will attempt to scale images to this size, so check how larger dimensions look on mobile devices.

 Will adding thumbnails with code slow down my website?